Skip to content

 Pros:

-• Very Powerfull in that your script can do whatever you want and you can interact with NSClient++.
+• Very Powerful in that your script can do whatever you want and you can interact with NSClient++.

-• Supports all features of NSclient++, metrics, commands, querys, passive results as well as events.
+• Supports all features of NSclient++, metrics, commands, queries, passive results as well as events.

-• Statefull as the scripts run in the background
+• Stateful as the scripts run in the background

 • No forking overhead